benlipp/loops/readme.md

   - make sure you set your IP so it doesn't conflict with other VMs
   - set the url (and edit `/etc/hosts` or your DNS configuration as needed)

-then:
+then run:
 ````
 cp .env.example .env
 ````
-Make relevant edits to .env, then:
+Make relevant edits to .env.

+Finally, run:
 ````
 vagrant up
 php artisan key:generate